 Don’t be afraid to try new things.
 Some of them will work!
 I have served seven churches in three different states and each one reached people with different methods.
 They were all different in their approach to doing church.

 5. No plan for assimilation

 “Over 80 percent of those who drop out of church do so in the first year of their membership.
 A new member does not automatically become an active member without an intentional plan by the church on how to assimilate them into a caring, loving, Christian community.”

 This is a sad component.
-Most churches I consult do not have a well designed strategy to help new members get involved.
+Most churches with whom I consult do not have a well designed strategy to help new members get involved.
 It’s as if they are totally on their own to find out what the church is all about and how to get involved.
-New member classes, quickly connecting people together by affinity and constant contact are keys to assimilate people.
-If your new members do not make friends in the first six months after they join they will usually drop out.
+New member classes quickly connecting people together by affinity and constant contact are keys to assimilate people.
+If your new members do not make friends in the first six months after they join, they will usually drop out.
 Relationships are the glue that help people stick!
-Check out some of my earlier blogs on assimilation.
+Check out some of my earlier posts on assimilation.

 Keep the Son in your eyes,